-What does Diggerland Kent have to offer for families?
+What does the park have to offer for families?

 How easy is it to find and navigate round?

-Are all the rides suitable for preschool-aged children?
+Are all the rides at Diggerland Kent suitable for preschool-aged children?

 The rides at Diggerland are all based on height, and on arrival we were handed a leaflet with a table that made it easy to see how tall you need to be to go on each ride.
-There are markers in front of some of the rides so you can measure your children on the day and the boys’ heights were checked by staff operating the rides.
+There are markers in front of all the rides so you can measure your children and their heights are checked by the staff operating the rides.
 Unfortunately, our 3-year-old is just shy of 100cm, so there were a couple of rides that we avoided completely so she wouldn't feel left out.

 Is it fun for adults too?